ruteee/myairbnb/README.md

 # myairbnb
-AirbnbCopy

-A task of the hiring coders project, a try to mimic a airbnb page.
+A task of the hiring coders project, a try to mimic an airbnb page.